Mortgage Loans

 Fixed Term Instruments

-The instrument instantiation for mortgage loans would be similar to that of an individual creditline, with the main difference in the loan origination/closure process.
+The instrument instantiation for mortgage loans would be similar to that of an, with the main difference in the loan origination/closure process.
 The underlying collateral that is underwritten is the same risky asset(i.e NFTs, long-tail assets) but instead of the borrower providing the risky asset as collateral, he would escrow the underlying asset(i.e ETH, USDC) to the instrument contract, where the escrowed underlying + borrowed underlying from RAMM's vault would be used to buy the risky asset(through an arbitrageur).

 At maturity(or anytime before), the borrower would perform either one of the two actions